ms1-learner/cpp-01-en/01_introduction_to_cpp/03_challenge/README.md

 # Challenge 3

-Create a `main.cpp` file in this directory, copy this code into it, and complete the program.
+Create a `main.cpp` file in this directory, and copy this code into it.
 Read the comments in the code, and follow the instructions to complete the tasks.

 ```cpp
 #include <iostream>